suhithr/delphi/README.md

+Note: Running the default pipeline requires atleast ~140GB of GPU memory (the explainer model is llama 70B).

 # Introduction

 Delphi was the home of a temple to Phoebus Apollo, which famously had the inscription, 'Know Thyself.'
 This library lets language models know themselves through automated interpretability.